When Does Domestic Violence Become a Felony in Los Angeles?

 Also, other concerns are you don’t want to go to jail.
 You don’t want to be blocked from seeing your significant other for the next three years.
 These are huge implications and you’re going to want to get on the phone.

-Get with our California criminal defense lawyers as fast as possible.
+Get with our criminal defense lawyers as fast as possible.
 I’ve been handling these domestic violence cases throughout Los Angeles county for the past 26 years.
 I know the lay of the land and the courthouses in LA.
 I know how to handle these cases.

 Experienced Domestic Violence Lawyer